hanspettervalle-prog/homeassistant-navigation-dashboard/README.md

 • 	Easy to expand with your own links, dashboards, apps or services

-• 	Fully English and universal — no personal URLs included
+• 	Fully English and universal

 📥 How to Install
 1. Download the dashboard file: